nolus-protocol/nolus-core/scripts/README.md

 ## Prerequisites

 In order to use the scripts you must add the `scripts` directory in your `PATH` variable.
-This is done so that shell scripts can be made as `source <script>.sh` ie in a directory agnostic way.
+This is done so that shell scripts can be made as `source <script>.sh` i.e. in a directory agnostic way.

 ## penultimate-genesis.sh